 2- Reviewing the Mentor Applicant's Demographic Details

-A buddy approver should review the mentor's birthdate to ensure they are 21 years of age or older.
-They should confirm that a valid e-mail address and phone number are populated.
+A buddy approver should review the mentor's birthdate to ensure they are 21 or older.
+They should confirm that a valid email address and phone number are populated.
 This ensures smooth communication during the matching season.
-Confirm that there is a home address (and a work address, in the case of NYC) input on the applicant's contact record, and that they are the same as listed in the interview transcript (in the event an applicant made a correction that wasn’t reflected in the contact record).
+Confirm that the applicant's home address matches the one listed in the interview transcript (in the event an applicant made a correction that wasn't reflected in the contact record).

 3- Ensuring the Mentor Contract and BG Check Form on File Fields are Checked

-A buddy approver should ensure that either the local recruitment team or the application owner has logged the receipt of the Mentor Contract.
+A buddy approver should ensure that there is a mentor contract on file.
 This field is located in the "Applicant Overview" portion of the Salesforce application.
-For NYC applicants only, the BG Check Form on File field must also be checked.
+The Background Check Form on File field must also be checked for NYC applicants only.

 4- Reading The Mentor Applicant's Flag(s)

-A buddy approver should review any flags listed on the mentor applicant’s Salesforce page.
-The buddy approver should make sure that the issue has been adequately addressed, and the flag has been resolved and closed before proceeding to the next step.
+A buddy approver should review any flags on the mentor applicant's Salesforce page.
+Before proceeding to the next step, the buddy approver should ensure that the issue has been adequately addressed and that the flag has been resolved and closed.

 5- Reading The Match Notes and Mentor Interview In Their Entirety

-A buddy approver should review the match notes and mentor interview that have been transcribed by the owning or covering screener.
-The buddy approver ensures that important critical details were distilled into the match notes by the screener.
-The buddy approver looks for any red or yellow flags in the mentor interview that may have been missed or overlooked by the screener.
-The buddy approver also ensures that the mentor has agreed to commit to the length of our program and has a schedule that is conducive to attending events.
+A buddy approver should review the match notes and mentor interview.
+The buddy approver ensures that the screener distilled critical details into the match notes.
+The buddy approver looks for any red or yellow flags in the mentor interview that the screener may have missed or overlooked.
+The buddy approver also ensures that the mentor has agreed to commit to the length of our program and has a schedule conducive to our program requirements.

 6- Reading The Mentor Applicant's Definitions of Abuse

 A buddy approver should review the mentor applicant's definitions of physical, emotional and sexual abuse to ensure that they are textbook-style definitions.
 Definitions should not include references to personal experience or history of abuse, should not contain explicit or offensive language, and should not be so short as to lack a definition altogether.
-If there are disclosures within the definitions, check that this was communicated and approved by the Associate Director of Screening within “Chatter.”
-If a screener has approved definitions, but a buddy approver is uncomfortable with the definitions, it should be discussed prior to RTBM-ing the mentor.
+If there are disclosures of personal experiences, check that this was communicated and approved by the AD via Chatter.
+If a screener has approved definitions, but a buddy approver is uncomfortable with them, it should be discussed before RTBM-ing the mentor.

 7- Reviewing The Mentor Applicant's Preferences

 The mentor applicant's preferences are critical for matching.
-It is important that they are accurately captured in the correct places so that they Program Operations team can report on and utilize this data in making strong matches.
-Buddy approvers should look to ensure ability to mentor a 12th grader is correctly indicated (either “Yes” or “No” in 12th Grade/Previous Match/Transfer field), that train line preferences are captured (for NYC), borough requirements are selected (if applicable), day of the week restrictions are marked (if applicable), and program length requests are clearly selected.
-This information should not live only in Match Notes, but should be accurately indicated in the drop down menus and respective fields s so that reports can be generated.
+They must be accurately captured in the correct places so the program operations team can utilize this data to make strong matches.
+Buddy approvers should look to ensure the ability to mentor a 12th grader is correctly indicated (either "Yes" or "No" in 12th Grade/Previous Match/Transfer field), that train line preferences are captured (for NYC), borough requirements are selected (if applicable), day of the week restrictions are marked (if applicable), and program length requests are selected.
+This information should not live only in Match Notes but should be accurately indicated in the drop-down menus and respective fields so that reports can be generated.

 8- Confirming Background Check Approval